Enhanced pairing mechanism in Cuprate-type crystals

 Using a BCS mean-field approach, we show how the interplay between low-momentum optical phonons and Jahn-Teller-type lattice distortions can open an attractive channel that allows the formation of pairs with the corresponding density exhibiting characteristic features of a pair-density wave (PDW).
 We demonstrate this numerically on a copper-oxide type lattice.

 While the pairing mechanism in conventional superconductors has long been well understood, the situation for cuprate superconductors is still controversial and unexplained thirty-five years after their discovery.
-Although the traditional phonon-mediated BCS pairing mechanism has been largely ruled out as the main cause of high-temperature superconductivity, several experimental groups, e.g. \cite{Lanzara, G}, reported observations of sufficiently strong interactions between certain optical modes and doped charge carriers.
+Although the traditional phonon-mediated BCS pairing mechanism has been largely ruled out as the main cause of high-temperature superconductivity, several experimental groups, e.g.~\cite{Lanzara, G}, reported observations of sufficiently strong interactions between certain optical modes and doped charge carriers.
 A number of recent experiments \cite{He, Lee} further suggest a pronounced correlation between the superconducting gap and the strength of electron-phonon coupling at small momentum transfer \cite{Y, DCSN}.
 Bednorz and M\"uller \cite{BM} were motivated in their search for new superconducting materials by the idea that lattice distortions in the sense of dynamic Jahn-Teller polarons could be the novel glue for electron pairing, much stronger than the conventional BCS pairing mechanism \cite{M1,HN}.
 In light of their sensational success, it seems perfectly reasonable to assume that this fundamental discovery of copper oxide superconductors was no coincidence, but rather confirmation of the fact that strong dynamic lattice distortions are required to achieve high values of $T_c$.
 Such dynamic distortions undoubtedly seem to play a role in cuprates \cite{KBM,KB}.
+The aim of the present work is to present a previously unconsidered pairing mechanism driven by a synergy of Jahn-Teller type crystal lattice deformations and low-momentum optical phonon vibrations.

-The aim of the present work is to present a novel pairing mechanism driven by a synergy of Jahn-Teller type crystal lattice deformations and optical phonon vibrations.
-By conventional wisdom the standard pairing cannot contribute to the large critical temperatures as observed in copper oxides.
-With this in mind we restrict ourselves instead to pairs $\vec k, \vec k'$ such that $\frac{|\vec k-\vec k'|}{|\vec k_{\rm F}|} \ll 1$ with both momenta close to the Fermi sea.
+In a recent paper, one of the authors (C.H.) and M. Loss \cite{HL} pointed out that for interactions more general than depending only on relative distance, arbitrary electron pairs with momenta $(\vec k, \vec k')$ and equal energy $\eps(\vec k)=\eps(\vec k')$ can lead to instability of the Fermi sea.
+With this in mind, one is lead to consider pairs $(\vec k, \vec k')$ such that $\frac{|\vec k-\vec k'|}{|\vec k_{\rm F}|} \ll 1$ with both momenta close to the Fermi surface.